-- 1. Press Function until the LED for CONFIGURATION is lit. - Press Up or Down until UEr is displayed and then press Select.
+- 1. Press Function until the CONFIGURATION indicator is lit. - 2.
+Press Up or Down until uEr is displayed and then press Select.
 The display shows the firmware version. - 3.
 Press Back twice to return to the main display.

 Updating the firmware